Selecting the Best American Bands

 And now that we’re really getting into it, what’s a compulsive music obsessive to consider as proper criteria for being granted a spot among the coveted “greatest”?
 Well, best overall music, right, the catalog.
 But surely we’ve got to dig a bit deeper.

 What about particular songs?
 Los Lobos is a band that I admire greatly and that’s had an amazing career, but what are their big hits?
 Is longevity a factor, and if so does a band like Aerosmith get extra credit?
 What about bonuses for consistency of lineup?
-ZZ Top has had the same exact members from 1970 to the present (yeah, it’s just three guys, but that’s still the longest uninterrupted and unchanged run of any band in history, domestic or otherwise).
-Do we weigh influence, say, from groundbreakers like the Velvet Underground or The Ramones?
+ZZ Top has had the same exact members from 1970 to the present (yeah, it’s just three guys, but that’s still the longest uninterrupted and unchanged run of any band in history, domestic or otherwise).† Do we weigh influence, say, from groundbreakers like the Velvet Underground or The Ramones?
 Or simply the caliber of impact from even individual albums, where Nirvana would surely reign, and, to less dramatic extents, The Cars and Boston?

 Wait, What Makes an American Band?

 Before we overlook a potentially thorny issue, what even is an “American” band?
 Although the music genre of Americana was seemingly coined to fit The Band’s dust bowl aesthetic, knowing 4 of its 5 members were Canadian is a hard disqualifier (only dear drummer Levon Helm was from the ol’ U.S. of A.).
-And the same mixed international issues must unfortunately knock out Buffalo Springfield (blame Neil Young and the full rhythm section), Crosby, Stills, Nash & sometimes Young (even without that pesky Canadian Young there’s the English Nash), Fleetwood Mac (both Fleetwood and Mac – Mick Fleetwood and John McVie – are Brits), and Derek and the Dominos (Clapton, that’s on you, chap).
+And the same mixed international issues must unfortunately knock out Buffalo Springfield (blame Neil Young and the full rhythm section), Crosby, Stills, Nash & sometimes Young (even without that pesky Canadian Young there’s still the English Graham Nash), Fleetwood Mac (both Fleetwood and Mac – Mick Fleetwood and John McVie – are Brits), and Derek and the Dominos (Clapton, that’s on you, chap).

 The Groups of Groups